anzenker/master_thesis_anzenker_2025/README.md

 <a name="ms-pipeline"></a>
 ## 3.2. ms-pipeline (Master Thesis Pipeline)

-The ms-pipeline is designed to assemble transcriptomes from Oxford Nanopore Technologies (ONT) direct RNA sequencing (dRNA-seq) data, using a reference genome as a guide.
+The ms-pipeline is designed to assemble and annotate transcriptomes from Oxford Nanopore Technologies (ONT) direct RNA sequencing (dRNA-seq) data, using a reference genome as a guide.

-It combines steps for reconstructing the transcriptome (stringtie2), evaluating its completeness with BUSCO Vertebrata, predicting Open Reading Frames (TransDecoder) and performing functional annotation with eggNOG.
-By this, the workflow provides a reproducible and user-friendly solution that saves time for assessing the quality and completeness of the assembled Transcriptome from dRNA-seq data for further downstream analyses.
+It integrates several key steps:
+•	Transcriptome reconstruction with StringTie2,
+•	Completeness assessment with BUSCO Vertebrata to evaluate the presence of conserved orthologs,
+•	Open Reading Frame (ORF) prediction with TransDecoder to identify whether transcripts encode complete or partial proteins, and
+•	Functional annotation with eggNOG to provide an initial overview of transcriptome functionality.

+Together, this pipeline delivers an assembled transcriptome and a first functional assessment (vertebrata orthologs, coding potential, and functional content).

+The ms-pipeline thereby offers a reproducible and user-friendly workflow for assembling and assessing transcriptomes generated from ONT dRNA-seq data and directly placing them into a functional context.

-The ms-pipeline originates from a Master Thesis project studying hybridization effects in the parthenogenetic species *Aspidoscelis (A.) neomexicanus* and its sexual parental species, *A. marmoratus* and *A. arizonae*.
-Since assembling a single transcriptome involves more than one time-consuming step, the aim was to combine and automate most of the process for efficient analysis of multiple tissue samples and species.
-The pipeline enables quicker and standardized transcriptome assembly and its functional assessment, preparing the data for subsequent analyses.
+The ms-pipeline originates from a Master’s thesis project studying hybridization effects in the parthenogenetic species *Aspidoscelis (A.) neomexicanus* and its sexual parental species, *A. marmoratus* and *A. arizonae*.
+Since assembling a single transcriptome involves more than one time-consuming step, the aim was to combine and automate most of the process for efficient analysis of multiple tissue samples, species, and replicates.
+The pipeline enables quicker and standardized transcriptome assembly and functional assessment, preparing the data for subsequent analyses.

 <a name="install"></a>
 ### 3.2.1 Installation Requirements